German Chocolate Turtle Cake

 Can I use devil’s food chocolate cake mix instead of German chocolate cake mix?

 You can use any chocolate cake mix that you like.
-I chose German chocolate cake mix for this recipe because it has a chocolate flavor that is more faint, which allows the flavors of the caramel and pecans to shine through.
+I chose German chocolate cake mix for this recipe because it has a chocolate flavor that is less pronounced, which allows the flavors of the caramel and pecans to shine through.
 But a regular chocolate cake mix (such as devil’s food or chocolate fudge) would be good, too!

 Can I substitute caramel bits for wrapped caramels?